happybono/KoreaTransitCardBalanceChecker/README.md

 ## Features
 * Tapping the T-money card to the NFC module displays the remaining balance on the OLED screen.

+> The T-money card is a rechargeable smart card that can be used to pay public transit fares in the Seoul-Gyeonggi areas as well in other cities around Korea (bus, underground/metro, taxi) as well as purchases in designated areas.
+The T-money card can be used to pay subway and bus and taxi travel.

 ## Copyright / End User License
 ### Copyright
 Copyright ⓒ HappyBono 2021.
 All rights Reserved.